Juan-Jones/blogsphere/content/blog/top-real-estate-crowdfunding-platforms.md

 ### 5. PeerStreet

-[PeerStreet.com]{:rel="nofollow"} is a peer-to-peer lending platform specializing in short-term real estate debt investments.
+{{< nofollow href="https://www.peerstreet.com" >}}PeerStreet{{< /nofollow >}} is a peer-to-peer lending platform specializing in short-term real estate debt investments.
 By partnering with vetted private lenders, PeerStreet offers investors access to high-yield, asset-backed loans secured by residential and commercial properties, providing opportunities for passive income and portfolio diversification.

 ### 6. Patch of Land